Afifa637/Grocery-Shop/README.md

-# Grocery Shop App
+# Green Grocer

 ## Overview

-The Grocery Shop App is a comprehensive mobile application designed to facilitate online grocery shopping.
+The Green Grocer App is a comprehensive mobile application designed to facilitate online grocery shopping.
 It allows users to browse, select, and purchase a wide variety of grocery items from the comfort of their homes.
 The app is built using Java and leverages Firebase for backend services, including database management and authentication.

 ## Features

 ### **User Features**
 - **User Registration and Login:** Users can create accounts and log in with their email and password.
-- **Browse Items:** Explore various categories such as Fruits, Vegetables, Dairy, Proteins, Grains, and Drinks.
+- **Browse Items:** Explore various categories such as Fruits, Vegetables, Dairy, Proteins, Grains.
 - **Search and Filter:** Search for specific items and filter results based on categories.
 - **Add to Cart:** Add items to the shopping cart and adjust quantities using the `ChangeNumberItemsListener`.
 - **Order Placement:** Place orders for selected items in the cart.